silasener/Rent-A-Car/README.md

 # Rent-A-Car

+**Project Description:**
-I developed a web-based project using the Spring Boot framework.
-I opted for the PostgreSQL database management system and utilized the Hibernate ORM framework for handling database operations.

-I developed a well-structured architecture consisting of different layers, including the business layer, data access layer, and presentation layer.
-I used DTO (Data Transfer Object) classes for data transfer between these layers.
+I developed a web-based project using the Spring Boot framework, PostgreSQL database management system, and Hibernate ORM framework for handling database operations.
+The architecture is well-structured into different layers, including the business, data access, and presentation layers, with data transfer between layers handled by DTO classes.

-In this web-based project, I used Spring MVC to define API endpoints.
-Additionally, I integrated Swagger UI into the project.
-This allows users to browse the main functionalities of the project through the relevant API endpoints, test parameters, and view documentation.
+**Key Features:**
+- API endpoints defined using Spring MVC
+- Integration with Swagger UI for browsing functionalities, testing parameters, and viewing documentation

-I customized exception classes and implemented a global exception handling mechanism for error management.
-I used the Java Bean Validation API and Hibernate Validator for data validation.
-This enabled me to ensure the accuracy of incoming requests and effectively handle erroneous requests.
+- Customized exception handling and data validation using Java Bean Validation API and Hibernate Validator

-When the project runs successfully, user can access the API by sending requests to localhost:8080 and utilize the Swagger UI interface.
-Through the API, users can view car brands and models, add new brands and models, update existing brands and models, and perform deletion operations.
+- CRUD operations for car brands and models through the API

+**Technologies Used:**
+- Spring Boot
+- PostgreSQL
+- Hibernate ORM
+- Spring MVC
+- Swagger UI
+- Java Bean Validation API
+- Hibernate Validator

+**Conclusion:**

+In conclusion, this web-based project demonstrates the effective use of Spring Boot, PostgreSQL, and Hibernate ORM to develop a well-structured application with a layered architecture.
+The integration of Spring MVC and Swagger UI allows for easy browsing and testing of API endpoints, while customized exception handling and data validation ensure the accuracy of incoming requests.
+The project provides a user-friendly interface for managing car brands and models through CRUD operations.